ignitesouls/UniversalReplacementRandomizer/README.md

 ## 👤 Authors

-Built by psiphicode and collaborators, for use across multiple ELDEN RING modding projects including weapon and item randomization in the DLC.
+Built by psiphicode and collaborators, for use across multiple ELDEN RING modding projects including weapon, item, shop, enemy and boss randomization.

 ---